jacobgarcia13/AzureMonitor-DevOps/README.md

 # AzureMonitor-DevOps

-Sample Proof of Concept Azure Monitoring Environment at Scale Using Azure DevOps and Azure Policy
+Sample Azure Monitoring Environment at Scale Using Azure DevOps and Azure Policy

 ## Overview Of Architecture